BECOME A FLORIDA OPTICIAN THROUGH THE APPRENTICESHIP PROGRAM (SUMMARY)

 b) Time spent enrolled in opticianry courses at an accredited opticianry program may be substituted for apprenticeship time.
 Each credit hour earned shall count as 86.67 hours of apprenticeship time.
 One 3 credit class equals 260 hours of apprenticeship training.
 Online college programs are available.

-c) Each approved CE hour counts as one hour of apprenticeship training, up to a maximum of 100 hours of CE credit.
+c) Each approved CE hour counts as one hour of apprenticeship training.
 Proof of attendance must be submitted to the Board.

 One of the ways to become eligible for Florida licensure is the completion of the three-year Florida apprenticeship program.